Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 This one is popular in Country and Pop music as well.
 Eric Clapton and Adele both like to create music in this key.
 It presents a somewhat optimistic mood.

 A major can be a little bit challenging for those with large fingers.
 You are trying to fit in three fingers within the width of one fret.
 You will play it often because it is a primary chord in the key of E major.
+After learning this one it is easy to learn A minor and A7.

-After learning A, it is easy to learn A minor and A7.
 A major must have the notes: A, C#, and E.

 6) B Major